musios-app/equal-loudness/README.md

 ---
+layout: default
 title: EQ for Equal Loudness
-layout: default
-menus: header
+description: Use simple EQ to simulate the audio balance at a different loudness without changing your volume.
+Improve the bass-mid-high balance in your mixing and mastering while listening at a comfortable volume.
+image: /images/volume11.jpg
 ---

 # EQ for Equal Loudness